The Phoenix Institute 2019 Notre Dame Summer Seminar for the Study of Western Institutions June 29 - July 27

 The Opening Seminar is designed to provide a proper introduction to the summer course as a whole.
-Students will meet their professors, classmates and coordinators; review the calendar of curricular and extra-curricular activities; learn all they need to know about life at Notre Dame; etc. The Seminar will take place in the morning of Sunday, July 2.
+Students will meet their professors, classmates, and coordinators; review the calendar of curricular and extra-curricular activities; learn all they need to know about life at Notre Dame; etc. The Seminar will take place on the morning of Sunday, June 30.
 Participation in the Opening Seminar is compulsory for all students.

 Associate Professor, School of Philosophy